grubhub/tsppdlib/README.md

 * `instances/grubhub/json/` contains JSON versions of the Grubhub `.tsp` files with pre-computed edge costs.
 * `instances/grubhub/png/` contains graphical representations of test instances, along with optimal tours.

 The `.tsp` files use an extension of the TSPLIB format which adds precedence relations in a `PRECEDENCE_SECTION`.
-For instance, the following TSPPD instance requires `+i` precede -i in any feasible tour, for i in {0, 1, ..., n}.

-The `.tsp` files use an extension of the TSPLIB format which adds precedence relations in a `PRECEDENCE_SECTION`.
 For instance, the following TSPPD instance requires `+i` precede `-i` in any feasible tour, for `i` in `{0, 1, ..., n}`.

 ```